 Port of Dover ‘extremely busy’ with holiday traffic

-Bosses say bottlenecks have formed due to people arriving too early for their sailing.
+Bosses say nearly 15,000 people have set sail from the port so far today.

-Holidaymakers travelling through the “extremely busy” Port of Dover may face “bottlenecks” of traffic, bosses there said.
+Holidaymakers travelling through the “extremely busy” Port of Dover have faced “bottlenecks” of traffic, bosses there said.

-The processing time at the border is 90 minutes, which is the time expected for peak travel days, an update from the Kent port said on Wednesday morning.
+The processing time at the border was previously 90 minutes, which is the time expected for peak travel days, an update from the Kent port said on Thursday morning.

+On Thursday afternoon, port bosses said the processing time at border control is 20 minutes and that 14,898 people had set sail from the port so far on July 27.

 All the positions for French border officials, Police Aux Frontieres, are open, it is understood.